lambda-feedback/user-documentation/docs/teacher/guides/faq.md

 ## What to do if the pdf is not compiling my inline math equation?

 Please check if there is an additional space at the start or a the end of the equation.
 This is usually the cause for inline math blocks not compiling.

+Sometimes if you are copy-pasting text into equations you may end up with certain characters that look normal but actually have different ASCII codes than what you intended.
+This may also cause a PDF not to compile.

 ## How can I have the same font for the unit and for the number in the math block?